The word Battlement is the collective term used to describe several parts of a defensive castle wall that are needed to make up the “battlement”

 Crenels were simply the gaps that were usually a square or rectangular shape in the Battlement parapet (wall).
 Crenels were usually spaced at regular intervals either when building the Parapet (wall) or added later, this act of adding Crenels to a previously unbroken wall was called Crenellation.

 Crenels are also sometimes called carnels or embrasures – Crenels usually had a defensive purpose but were also sometimes added for decorative purposes.

 Melons were the solid parts of the wall, crenels were the gaps.

-A Castle Battlement can be described as being an additional defensive stone wall that was built at the top of of a castle’s main wall.
-The Castle Battlement served several purposes, to defend the castles military and at the same time gaps in the wall allowed archers and to fire arrows and other military defending the castle could drop objects on the enemy below.
+A Castle Battlement can be described as being an additional defensive stone wall that was built at the top of a castle’s main wall.
+The Castle Battlement served several purposes, to defend the castle’s military and at the same time gaps in the wall allowed archers to fire arrows, and other military defending the castle could drop objects on the enemy below.